 The truth is that many people avoid meeting with an estate planning attorney not because they don’t think they need one, but because they don’t want to confront the reality of what could happen in the future.
 Premature death, nursing homes, widowhood, incapacitation, and taxes are scary things to think about.
 Unfortunately, not planning for these possibilities could cost you dearly in the long run.
 Estate plans are not just for people with significant assets.
-Anyone who owns property, has minor children, savings, a retirement plan, and valuable or sentimental personal property should seriously consider working with Quest Law on an estate plan—the sooner the better!
+Anyone who owns property, has minor children, savings, a retirement plan, and valuable or sentimental personal property should seriously consider working with Quest Law in Midlothian on an estate plan—the sooner the better!

 What Is an Estate Plan?

 In its simplest form, estate planning arranges for the transfer of an individual’s assets and property at the time of his or her death.
 However, a complete plan will also include provisions for circumstances that could arise while the planner is still alive.
 Some of the more popular estate planning tools include: